 The new industrial scale biorefinery will produce renewable glycols and lignin to replace fossil-based ingredients in a wide variety of industrial applications.
-Once operational in 2022, the UPM Leuna Biorefinery will mark the beginning of a new, more sustainable era for the entire chemical industry.
+Once operational by the end of 2024, the UPM Leuna Biorefinery will mark the beginning of a new, more sustainable era for the entire chemical industry.

 Demand for sustainable chemicals increases along with the battle against climate change

 Growing population in combination with higher living standards will result in increasing demand of all kind of materials.
 Renewable, sustainable and recyclable alternatives for fossil feedstocks are needed in order to mitigate the effects of climate change and the use of finite resources.